Cristianhdez23/notebook-app/README.md

 ```

 ## Live version
-This project is hosted in Netlify.
+This project is hosted on Netlify.
 You can see a live version of Notebook App [Here](https://aquamarine-starlight-7884fc.netlify.app/)